aNiemack/arachni_orb/README.md

-A circleci orb that scans a given web address using arachni-scanner and then passes or fails the job based on the severity of vulnerabilities that are found.
+A CircleCI orb that scans a given web address using arachni-scanner and then passes or fails the job based on the severity of vulnerabilities that are found.

     version 2.1
     orbs: